jemcgrath1/vpnrouter/README.md

 * `-e OPENVPN_USERNAME` - The username from your vpn provider to use the ovpn/config file
 * `-e OPENVPN_PASSWORD` - The password from your vpn provider to use the ovpn/config file

-It is based on Alpine 3.6, for shell access whilst the container is running use `docker exec -it vpnrouter /bin/bash`.

 ## Important Notes